Skip to main content

 It became clear quickly that we needed to have technical assistance partners to help not just add capacity and expertise, but community connections.

-Anne Hoyt Taff, Associate Vice President of Community Impact
+Anne Hoyt Taff, former Vice President of Partnerships

 The role of the TA partners is to work with applicants, free of charge, throughout the application and review process.
 After the grants are awarded, the partners continue to help grant recipients with program compliance, securing grant payments and final reporting.